isovector/sandymaguire.me/site/about.markdown

 things too, so [get in touch][email].

 [takt]: https://formation.ai/
-[email]: mailto:sandy@sandymaguire.me
+[email]: mailto:hello@sandymaguire.me

 I hold a Bachelors Degree in Honors Software Engineering from the University of Waterloo, which is a fantastic school that I recommend you attend.

 Originally I come from very northern Canada, but have since lived in ten cities throughout four different countries.
-Currently I'm located in Victoria, Canada, and before you ask why, it's because I like it here.
-Go figure.
+These days, I reside in Victoria, Canada.

 Want to talk?
 Feel free to [email me][email].
 I'd love to hear from you!